Moving Is Filled With Goodbyes

 iconic image by Robert Indiana, 1960s

-A Good Day To Be Dying
+A Day To Be Dying

 At the cellular level of our bodies, of all organic matter, we are programmed to survive.
 Programmed to fight death with all we’ve got.